-- Loch lomond - Experience what it's like to paddle on the largest body of fresh water in mainland Britain with Wild By Nature.
+- Loch Lomond - Experience what it's like to paddle on the largest body of fresh water in mainland Britain with Hidden Adventures.
 They provide a range of fun, hands-on safari-style adventure experiences on one of the best lochs to kayak in Scotland.

 Sea kayaking in Brodick Bay, Arran

 Scotland is one of the best destinations in the world for sea kayaking as it boasts hundreds of miles of secluded beaches, cliffs, caves, tunnels, and beautiful blue waters.
 You'll be able to explore curious coves, paddle alongside the local wildlife and make a voyage to distant isles, all the while taking in some refreshing sea air.
 Sea kayak holidays in Scotland vary from day trips to multi-day expeditions.
 You can also take part in sea kayaking courses and learn how to sea kayak in Scotland's beautiful waters.